puffscoin/web3.js/docs/web3-utils.rst

     web3.utils.toWei(number [, unit])

-Converts any `puffs value <http://ethdocs.org/en/latest/ether.html>`_ value into `wei <http://ethereum.stackexchange.com/questions/253/the-ether-denominations-are-called-finney-szabo-and-wei-what-who-are-these-na>`_.
+Converts any puffs value into wei.

 .. note:: "wei" are the smallest PUFFScoin unit, and you should always make calculations in wei and convert only for display reasons.